 Borderlands Unitarian Universalist

-As November 5, approaches, we all want to do what we can to encourage participation in this very critical election.
-Folks here at BUU are asking for another postcard effort.
-As a church we must remain non-partisan.
-The Social Justice committee has reviewed various organized efforts.
-Kristin pointed us to MomsRising.org – which focuses on nonpartisan education and advocacy on issues that matter most to women, moms, and families.
+As elections or congressional issues approach, we all want to do what we can to encourage participation.
+As a church we must remain non-partisan but we must also “walk the talk” as part of our commitment to UU values.
+The Social Justice committee reviews various organized efforts.
+This past election Kristin pointed us to MomsRising.org – which focuses on nonpartisan education and advocacy on issues that matter most to women, moms, and families.
+We sent lots of postcards to registered voters.
+A recent petition was the advocate for more legal services to migrants awaiting hearings.

 Barb Lemmon